yannlemos/yannlemos.com/content/mentorships.md

 — Luiza Arantes (Vancouver, Canada)

-### Disclaimers
+### Disclaimers & FAQ

-- <b>Vacancies and waiting list:</b> Both mentoring tier have limited vacancies because I dedicate the majority of my time to my work.
+- <b>About vacancies and waiting list:</b> Both mentoring tier have limited vacancies because I dedicate the majority of my time to my work.
 Patreon doesn't have a waiting list, so I recommend signing up to the basic tier ($5) and get into the student discord server, so you can stay tuned at the end/beginning of each month, when vacancies may open up.

-- <b>Breaks:</b> Every year I'll take breaks/vacations in dates communicated with at least a month of antecedence, so there will be no mentoring and no posts in those months — you can stop paying, but if you are my mentee, your spot will remain open and can be filled by someone else.
+- <b>About vacations:</b> Every year I'll take breaks/vacations in dates communicated with at least a month of antecedence, so there will be no mentoring and no posts in those months — you can stop paying, but if you are my mentee, your spot will remain open and can be filled by someone else.

-- <b>Mentoring calls:</b> The mentoring calls are hands-on work, where you'll be in your game engine and I'll be accompanying you and at times sharing my screen to show/teach something.
+- <b>About the mentoring calls:</b> The mentoring calls are hands-on work, where you'll be in your game engine and I'll be accompanying you and at times sharing my screen to show/teach/debug something.
 The calls will be scheduled at least 1 week in advance, with a non-negotiable day/time (always in Brazilian time) and won't be recorded, but you can record if you'd like.

 - <b>About absences:</b> If you're doing the personal mentoring and miss a scheduled call without at least a 12-hour warning, unless it's an absolute emergency, I'll unfortunately have to stop the mentorship with you and vacate your slot.
 I have been subjected to enough instances of students just "forgetting" and I think it's deeply disrespectful, and I can't teach someone who doesn't respect my time.
 There's a lot of prep that goes into the mentorship and I'm letting go of doing my own work for it.
 It may seem harsh, but it's important and non-negotiable.